 Did you know that half of all working Americans don’t take their vacation days, and more than 10 percent never leave the state in which they were born?

-The Covid crisis has nothing to do with it.
-Americans are non-travelers by nature.
+Seems that the Americans are non-travelers by nature.
 This is strange considering that it was travelers that founded the U.S.

 Imagine this: back in 1492, when Columbus was ready to sail, what if he had a change of heart:

 -Man, I don’t like it.
 This is hard, and I don’t know where I’m going.
 Maybe I should stay home with Filipa, play hide and seek and make some babies.

 “I don’t like traveling.”

 I’ve heard that statement more times than I can count.